 Former Player Services

-The Former Players Services Department is a fraternity of former NFL players and facilitate personal growth beyond football while providing an active voice for former players of all ages.
+The Former Players Services Department is a fraternity of former NFL players and facilitates personal growth beyond football while providing an active voice for former players of all ages.
 In addition, providing tools, resources, and opportunities to support a successful transition from the game, the department focuses on cultivating compassion, respect and dignity within its membership.
 The Former Players Department seeks to inspire players to feel connected to one another, their community and to the NFLPA when their football careers end and their life after football begins.

 Intern responsibilities include, but are not limited to: